Augustus Coins: Roman coins, Greek coins, Byzantine coins, and other ancient coins for sale

 All coins are guaranteed genuine.

+Terms of Sale.
 If you are in the US you can pay with Zelle (preferred) or PayPal to my e-mail address.
 (I also accept checks.)
 (Why I prefer Zelle.)
+Do not pay until after I confirm I still have the coin.

 Shipping in the US is $2 for orders under $25, $3 up to $50, $4 up to $100, and an additional $2 for each hundred thereafter.